-Essentially, the Examiner needs to know the following from those submitting further statements:
+Essentially, the Examiner needs to know the following from those making oral representations:

 - What particular part of the schedule is unviable/unrealistic/unreasonable?

-- Which test [s] does it fail?
+- Which test[s] does it fail?

 - Why does it fail?

 - How could the schedule be made viable/realistic/reasonable?

 - What is the precise change/wording sought?